Node.js DNS Resolution: lookup, resolve & c-ares

 TTLs, Caches, and Stale Answers

-DNS bugs often look inconsistent because caches sit at several points.
+DNS bugs often feel inconsistent because caches sit in several places.

-The authoritative nameserver has current zone data.
-A recursive resolver has cached answers.
+The authoritative nameserver has the current zone data.
+A recursive resolver may have cached answers.
 The operating system may cache names.
 A runtime, library, or connection pool may keep resolved addresses or open sockets.
 A cloud load balancer may update DNS before every client has dropped old connections.
-Those are separate pieces of state.
+Those are separate sources of state.

-Small TTLs reduce the maximum normal cache lifetime at resolvers that honor them.
+Small TTLs reduce how long resolvers should normally cache an answer.
 They also increase query volume.
 Large TTLs reduce query volume and make planned changes slower to appear.
-There is no Node setting that makes the entire Internet forget a cached answer.
+There is no Node setting that makes every resolver forget an answer it already cached.

 dns.resolve4('example.com', { ttl: true }, (err, records) => {